networktocode/network-importer/docs/configuration.md

 # Configuration File

-By default the network importer will try to load a configuration file name `network_importer.toml`, this configuration file is not mandatory as long as the required information to connnect to netbox, batfish and/or the network devices are provided via environment variables.
+By default the network importer will try to load a configuration file name `network_importer.toml`, this configuration file is not mandatory as long as the required information to connect to NetBox, Batfish and/or the network devices are provided via environment variables.

 It's possible to specify which configuration file should be used in cli with the option `--config`.

-The configuration file is organized in 8 sections detailled below.
+The configuration file is organized in 8 sections detailed below.

 ## Main Section